 I hit my tee shot on line with the flag.
 The ball landed short of flag and spun back, leaving 35 feet to the hole.

-My caddie gave me a line to the left of the hole, expecting a break to the right.
-The ball held its line, stayed left of the hole and rolled two feet past.
-I made the two-footer for my first par.
+Walter pointed to a spot left of the hole, expecting a break to the right.
+The ball held its line and rolled two feet past the hole.
+I tapped in for my first par.

-Walter and I continued to talk as we walked to the fourth tee box.
+Walter picked up where he’d left off as we walked to the fourth tee box.
 He told me about some of the loops he had made during his seven years at Bethpage.
 I don’t completely remember the story, but he told me something about a guy he caddied for that shot a 63 for the course record.
 The previous course record had been a 64.

 The fourth hole is a short par five.
 It plays 460 yards from the middle tees, but don’t let this fool you.
-The hole is the number one handicap hole on the course.
-It is one of the most beautiful holes on the course, but you shouldn’t be seduced by its beauty either.
-This is a tough hole.
-The fairway is narrow, and tree lined.
-The fairway has two parts.
-The first half of the fairway has a massive bunker to the left and ends at a bunker that divides it from the second part of the fairway that is slightly elevated.
-The bunker provides a transition from the lower level first part of the fairway to the upper level second part of the fairway.
+I was seduced by the sheer beauty of the hole.
+How could such a scenic and short hole be rated as the most difficult hole on the course.
+It is difficult because the fairway is narrow and the trees encroach on its edges.
+It is also difficult because of the bunkering on the bifurcated fairway.
+The first half of the fairway has a massive bunker to the left and ends at a bunker that divides it from the elevated second part.
 I finally found my fade and hit my drive to the right rough.

-While the rough isn’t very deep, it is very thick.
+The rough isn’t very deep, but it is thick.
 I tried to lay up over the bunker with my second shot.
-My seven iron caught a little too much grass and the ball caught the top part of the bunker and rolled in.
-My third shot landed short of the bunker to the left of the green.
+My seven iron caught a little too much grass leading to my ball hit on the top part of the bunker before kicking back into it.
+The massive deep bunkers on the Black Course at Bethpage are not to be taken lightly.
+My third shot cleared the lip of the bunker but landed short of the bunker off the front left of the green.

 I pitched over the bunker right at the flag.
 The ball landed on the green and rolled down the slope to within three feet of the hole.
 I made the short putt for my second par.

-The fifth hole bought my first double bogey of the day.
-At 425 yards, it was just 35 yards shorter than the par five fourth hole.
-The fairway was just as narrow with a large bunker on the right side.
-I popped my drive up and the ball landed short of the fairway in the deep rough, 285 yards from the hole.
+The beauty of Bethpage continued with the 425-yard par four fifth hole.
+The hole was just 35 yards shorter than the par five fourth with a fairway that was just as narrow and the bunker off the right side just as large but not as deep.
+My ball didn’t even make the fairway after I popped my drive up.
+It landed in the deep rough short of the fairway and 285 yards from the hole.

 I could only advance the ball 110 yards on my second shot.
 The ball was now in the right rough.
 Although it was sitting up, I still caught too much grass on my third shot.
-The ball landed short of the green and was still in the rough.
+The ball landed short of the green and was still in deep rough.
+Three shots and I still hadn’t found the short grass.

-The fairway opens up a little on the 375 yard par four sixth hole.
-The fairway is slightly wider than it was on the earlier holes and the trees are set back a little further on both the left and right sides of the fairway.
+The fairway on the 375-yard par four sixth hole is slightly wider than the ones on the previous hole and the trees are a little farther from the edges, however the bunkering is just as challenging.
 There are bunkers on the right and the left sides of the fairway at about 250 yards out.
-Walter recommended that I hit a three wood off the tee to avoid the bunkers.
-I hit my tee shot to about 180 yards from a pin that was position on the back left portion of a well bunkered green.
+Walter recommended that I hit a three wood off the tee to avoid them.
+I hit a 200 yard shot down the middle of the fairway leaving 180 yards to a back left pin on another well bunkered green.

-The seventh hole is one of the most interestingly played holes on the course.
+The par five seventh hole is an example of what makes the Black Course such so interesting.
 For starters, the drive requires a carry over a large bunker between the tee box and the right side of the fairway.
 It is a risk/reward proposition.
-The hole plays 525 yards from the middle tees, but could play shorter with an opportunity to reach the green in two if you decide to cut off more of the bunker.
-The hole then makes a dogleg to the right and a wide-open fairway transitions to a narrow tree lined one for the approach to the green.
-There is a fairway bunker just past the outside turn of the dogleg.
+The hole plays 525 yards from the middle tees, but could play shorter with an opportunity to reach the green in two by cutting off more of the bunker.
+Beyond the bunkers the fairway bends to the right and transitions from a wide-open one to a narrow one with trees lining the sides as it approaches the green.
+A bunker rests just beyond the outside bend.

-While I had drawn the ball with my irons on several previous occasions during the round, Walter was concerned about the bunker on the right side of the fairway at slightly over 100 yards from the green.
-He suggested that I lay up well short of that bunker.
-I hit a nine iron to 160 yards from a back right pin that was tucked behind the right front green side bunker.
+Despite hitting draws all day with my irons, Walter was concerned about the bunker cutting into the right side of the fairway at 100 yards short of the green.
+He recommended that I lay up short of the bunker and leave a longer third shot rather than risk landing in the bunker.
+I hit my 140 club to 160 yards from the back pin tucked behind the bunker off the right front of the green.

 I tried to fade my six iron around the bunker to the pin.
 The ball went perfectly straight.
 It didn’t move an inch to the right nor the left.
 It landed on the green, 22 feet to the left of the flag.
 Had I aimed directly at the flag and hit the exact same shot, the ball probably would have gone in hole.
-But this is golf and we all know that had I aimed directly at the flag, I would have faded the ball.
+But this is golf and we all know that had I aimed directly at the flag, the ball would have faded.

-As we walked from the tee box to my ball in the bunker, Walter told me a story about Zach Johnson during the 2012 Barclays at Bethpage Black.
-Walter said Zach Johnson hit his tee shot on this hole into the rough near the tree.
+As we walked from the tee box to my ball in the bunker, Walter said, “you think your ball ended up in a bad spot, let me tell you what happened to Zach Johnson on this hole during the 2012 Barclays Championship.”
+Walter told me that Zach Johnson hit his tee shot into the rough near the tree.
 Searched as they may, they could not find his ball.
-Walter said a kid in the gallery yelled out that he saw where it landed.
-He went to the spot and pointed.
+He said, “a kid in the gallery yelled out that he saw where it landed.
+He went to the spot and pointed.”
 Sure enough they found a ball there, but it wasn’t Zach’s.
 The kid was sent back to the gallery and Zach went back to the tee to hit again.
-Walter said that next week, the grounds people found Zach’s ball.
+According to Walter the grounds crew found Zach’s ball the next week.
 And guess what?
 It was right were the kid said it was.
 Zach, his caddie and the marshals had given up when they found the first ball.
 Had they looked a little longer, they likely would have found the actual ball.
+Never give up.

 I made my way to my ball, set up in the bunker and hit what looked like a great sand shot.
-The ball came out of the sand and headed directly toward the hole.
-The ball had so much spin that when it caught the inside edge of the cup, it spun out and rolled 30 feet away.
-I missed my par putt and made a bogey on the hole.
+The ball flew directly toward the cup.
+It had so much spin on it that when it caught the inside edge of the cup, it spun out and rolled thirty feet away.
+The line back to the cup wasn’t informed by the line the ball took when it spun out.
+I missed my par putt but saved bogey.

-The last hole on the front nine is another one of those holes where you say, “I’m so glad that I’m playing the middle tees and not the back tees.”
-The ninth hole plays 460 yards from the back tees and 385 yards from the middle tees.
-The hole plays uphill and has a dogleg left.
-There are trees along the right and bunkers backed up by trees on the left.
-I tried to hit a fade off the bunker on the left.
-Again, my ball didn’t fade.
-It went straight into the bunker on the left side of the fairway.
+I looked at the ninth hole and said, “I’m so glad my ego didn’t force me to join Drew on the back tees.”
+The hole measures 460 yards from the back and 385 yards from the middle tees.
+It plays even longer than it measures with its uphill fairway that makes a dogleg to the left.
+The trees along the right and the bunkers on the right backed up by more trees make it a challenging hole beyond just its length.
+I tried to find my fade off the tee, but again hit the dreaded straight ball into the bunker off the left side of the fairway.

 After hitting what was an almost perfect shot out of the fairway bunker, I hit a perfectly imperfect shot out of the green side bunker.
 The ball flew over the green.
 I pitched back onto the green and two-putted for my second double bogey of the round to finish the front nine with a 44.

 The back nine starts with a very wide-open fairway.
 There is lots of rough and numerous jigsaw puzzle piece shaped bunkers, but the trees on this hole are pushed way back off the fairway.
 Most of the bunkers line the left side of the fairway.
 There are also a couple of them on the right side of the fairway.
 The hole plays 435 yards from the middle tees.
 It plays a whopping 500 yards from the back tees.
-The fairway is fairly straight, but bends slightly to the left as it approaches a green with a couple of more jigsaw puzzle pieces on the front of the green.
+The fairway is fairly straight, but bends slightly to the left as it approaches a green with a couple of more jigsaw puzzle pieces off its front.
 I hit my drive to the left middle of the fairway.

 My approach shot was another dreaded straight ball that I had expected to fade.
 The ball landed in the rough, short of the left green side bunker.

-The ball jumped out of the rough on my pitch shot over the bunker, landed on the back of the green and rolled onto the back fringe.
-I hit a lag putt to two feet and made the putt for a bogey.
+The ball jumped out of the rough on my pitch shot, flew over the bunker, landing near the back of the green before rolling into the fringe.
+I lagged the ball to feet and made the next putt save bogey.

 The 11th hole is very similar to the 10th hole.
-Its long at 420 yards, is wide open with the trees pushed back on the sides, and has numerous jigsaw puzzle shaped bunkers on the left and the right.
+Its long at 420 yards and wide open with the trees pushed back on the sides.
+There are numerous jigsaw puzzle shaped bunkers on the left and the right.
 The fairway is slightly narrower than the 10th hole and doesn’t bend as it approaches the green.
 The green is small but is again protected by more jigsaw puzzle pieces that cover most of the front and the sides.
 I hit a nice 230 yard drive that rolled just off the right side of the fairway and into the first cut of rough, leaving 180 yards to a front middle pin.

 As we approached the green, a nice red hawk landed on a mound next to the left greenside bunker.